bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-If the AS knows the identifier for the current user and has permission to do so [[ editor's note: from the user's consent or a policy or ... ]], the AS MAY [return the user's information in its response](#response-subject).
+If the AS knows the identifier for the current user and has permission to do so [[ editor's note: from the user's consent or data policy or ... ]], the AS MAY [return the user's information in its response](#response-subject).

 The "sub-ids" and "assertions" request fields are independent of each other, and a returned assertion MAY omit a requested subject